Clermont Gardens and Grounds are Open Year Round 8:30 AM – Sunset

 Date(s) Day(s) Time Event

-Wordscape @ Clermont: A Poetry Trail – A trail winds through woods and gardens, lined with poetry, Haikus, quotes, and brief prose, contributed by the community, and ending at the barn where we’ll celebrate with readings.
+Wordscape @ Clermont: A Poetry Trail – A trail winds down through the lilac path, into the walled & wilderness gardens, across a stream and into the woodland and gardens.
+The trail is lined with poetry, Haikus, quotes, and brief prose, contributed by the community, and ending at the cottage where we’ll celebrate with readings.
 Installations will be laminated to remain through June and can be viewed whenever the park is open.

 July 4 Saturday 2pm-10pm